mdyzma/mdyzma.github.io/_posts/2017-05-20-flask-and-travis-ci.md

 ---
 layout:     post
 author:     Michal Dyzma
-title:      Continuous integration with Travis CI
+title:      Deploy Flask application with TravisCI
 subtitle:   Setup various CI systems for python projects
-date:       2017-07-28 18:40:53
+date:       2017-05-20 18:40:53 +0200
 comments:   true
 categories: python devops TravisCI
 keywords:   python, devops, TravisCI
 ---

-Travis is very nice service, which allows to easily build your own  CI/CD platform using GitHub project and configuration file in YAML (YAML Ain't Markup Language) format.
+TravisCI is very nice service, which allows to easily build your own  CI/CD platform using GitHub project and configuration file in YAML (YAML Ain't Markup Language) format.
 Easy to read by ordinary people not speaking binary.
 CI/CD stands for Continuous Integration and Continuous Deployment (or Delivery).
 Basic concepts in modern software engineering, which are fancy terms for automating entire software production  pipeline: from unit test, acceptance tests to deployment to the production server.

 ## TravisCI & GitHub integration

 First thing first, register account on [https://travis-ci.org](https://travis-ci.org).
 The easiest way is to integrate TravisCI with your GitHub account.
 Go to the GitHub and initialize empty repository.
 Next go to the Travis profile page and sync repository.
 Your new project should appear on the list.
 Find it and enable webhook listening git repository changes on GitHub:

 ![webhook][webhook]

 Now if you check GitHub's __settings tab -> Integration & services__, you will find Travis on the list of connected services:

 ![settings][settings]

 Project s listed on your main Travis Profile, but says _"There is no build on the default branch yet."_.
 We need ``.travis.yaml`` in our project

 ## Travis YAML configuration file

 To set TravisCI we have to place `.travis.yml` file in the application root directory.
 It will contain instructions for TravisCI service.
 Project structure should be similar to this:

 {% highlight bash %}
 [mdyzma@devbox GitHub]$ tree .